Lolliedieb/lolMiner-releases/README.md

 - Fixed partially defect .bat example files
 - Updated complete network stack to newer libraries - for more stability.
 - A lot of internal re-structuring and fixes.
+- 1.32a: Fixed --mode LHR1 not starting in unlocked state on many systems.
+- 1.32a: Fixed 3060 LHR V1 not starting in semi-unlock when the right drivers are detected.

 (1) Thanks to my Spanish mining community for letting me know and the help to track down this issue.
 (2) Feel free to discuss good tuning values in the discussion section of this release page.